alrakib1/exploring-next-js/README.md

 ## Link
 You can use link to go to different route.
 But you have to import link from next/link.
 Link in next js is a little bit different from react.
 Because in react we use to for direction but in next js we use href for direction just like anchor tag on html.

+## MetaData
+you can use different page title with the help of metadata.

+## Image
+to use image on nextjs you have to configure the next js config file. you have to add a image object and under this object there should be a domain property. this domain will be an array because you have to use multiple images from different domain.

+Also to use image we have to import <Image> from next js. image must contain height, width and alt attribute.

+do not use img tag. better use Image tag from next js as next js optimize the image in much better way